 If you’re looking for a funky little place to grab a bite to eat and maybe a cocktail, this is one great place to check out while you are here.
 This is one of the oldest beach bars in the area.
 They have a great view, good food, fun souvenir shop and beach volleyball if you feel like getting active.
 It’s the best place to enjoy a Golf Front sunset and their desserts, especially the cake, are some of the best around.

 Several Gulf Coast locations.
 Known for decent seafood at a reasonable price.
 The gumbo and crab cakes are great.

 If you like to watch the world go by while soaking up the local vibe, this is the place to be.
 Located on Hwy.
 98, the main road through Navarre, it’s the place where locals gather after work for a beer.
 The sweet potato fries are yummy and the price of beer is even better.

 If you are looking for an awesome view of the Gulf of Mexico this is a great choice thats adjacent to the local fishing pier.
 Fun place to have a cocktail and check out the daily catch.
 Nightly entertainment is an added attraction.

 The Slippery Mermaid

 Quaint atmosphere with the best sushi in the area.
 We suggest you try the Navarre Roll.
 Yum.

 AJ’S Seafood Restaurant and Oyster Bar

-The popular hangout has bands every night, happy hour every afternoon and great oysters and awesome service all the time.
-As an added bonus it has the best view in town of the the Destin Pass and Gulf of Mexico.
+This popular hangout has bands every night, happy hour every afternoon and great service all the time.
+As an added bonus, it has the best view in town of the the Destin Pass and Gulf of Mexico.